MayOneUS/pledgeservice/README.md

 and remember to git push --tags.
 That way if we need to roll back we have a sense of what used to be in production.

 ## Troubleshooting

-npm start    generates an out of files error, and prints a lot of messages like this:
+If `npm start` generates an out of files error and prints a lot of messages like this:

     Warning: EMFILE: Too many opened files.

 You probably have an orphan app engine process running.
 Try looking for and killing any child processes.
 Worst case, you may need to increase your inotify maximums; you can do that on a Linux system with this command:

     echo 1024 > /proc/sys/fs/inotify/max_user_instances